SitanHuang/ledg/README.md

                 set FILE as a prefix for ledg file locations: ex. --file=Documents/book will point to Documents/book.*.ledg

+        --light-theme
+                put this in your .ledgrc if your terminal has light background

         --csv
                 outputs all tables in csv formats(some commands only)